 Residents Maintain Autonomy

-In Royal Plaza Health & Rehabilitation, 13.52% Percentage of Patients
+In Royal Plaza Health & Rehabilitation, 15.75% of Patients

 Ability to Keep Residents Mobile

-In Royal Plaza Health & Rehabilitation, 18.02% Percentage of Residents
+In Royal Plaza Health & Rehabilitation, 14.32% of Residents

 Short-term Care: Rehospitalizations

-In Royal Plaza Health & Rehabilitation, 18.02 Percentage of Residents Rehospitalized
+In Royal Plaza Health & Rehabilitation, 14.32% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Royal Plaza Health & Rehabilitation, 11.12 Percentage of Patients
+In Royal Plaza Health & Rehabilitation, 7.61% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Royal Plaza Health & Rehabilitation, 75.93% Percentage of Resident
+In Royal Plaza Health & Rehabilitation, 85.06% of Resident

-This is the percentage of short-term patients who experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Higher levels of performance with ADL's usually correlates with higher quality rehabilitation.
+This indicates the percent of short-term patients who saw functional improvements, such as with activities of daily living.

 Scores for Lewiston, ID